 Each of these five exercises combines at least two of the aforementioned ingredients: balance, strength, mobility, and becoming friends with the floor.
 Give them a try!

 This exercise -- which can be done any number of ways -- looks simple but the benefits you can reap are plentiful.
 Whenever you cross one part of your body past the mid-line of your body, both hemispheres of your brain get to work together.
 Since we live mainly in a back and forth world, imagine how much your brain lights up with new patterns!
 Thanks, neuroplasticity!

 Why we do this:

 If you are someone who struggles with balance or if your nervous system is compromised for any reason, this exercise can do wonders.
-Anecdotally, people who live with Parkinson's, multiple sclerosis or have suffered from a stroke have felt improvement with walking, for example.
-We do this to strengthen the way our brains and body communicate and if you want to build up to better movement, start here.
+Anecdotally, people who live with Parkinson's, multiple sclerosis, or who have suffered from a stroke have felt improvement with walking, for example.
+We do this to strengthen the way our brain and body communicate, and if you want to build up to better movement, start here.

 How to do this: